Dijon-Brown Sugar Marinated Steak calls for just three ingredients that add mouthwatering flavor to any cut of steak.

 Directions

 - Place steak in a large shallow dish.
-Add oil, mustard, brown sugar, and lots of salt and pepper then rub into steak and marinate for 1-4 hours.
+Add the oil, mustard, brown sugar, and salt and pepper then rub into steak and marinate for 1-4 hours.

-- Let steak rest out of fridge for 10-15 minutes then heat grill to high and grill to preferred doneness.
-Let rest 5-7 minutes before serving.
+- Let steak rest on the counter for 10-15 minutes then heat grill on high.
+Reduce heat to medium-high then grill steaks to preferred doneness.
+Let rest for 10 minutes before slicing and serving.

 Notes